Sławków: History

 Archaeological sites from the Paleolithic and Neolithic ages have been discovered giving evidence to early human settlement in the area.
 The first written record of the town's name comes from 1220.
 However, the exact date of its incorporation remains unknown.
 Indirect written sources indicate that it most probably took place between 1279 and 1286.
 This assumption is supported by two documents from the 13th century: a charter issued in 1279 by Prince Bolesław V the Chaste, in which the locality is still called a village (villa episcopalis) and an agreement dated 1286 between the Bishop of Kraków Paweł z Przemankowa and Prince Leszek II the Black, in which Sławków is already called a town (civitas).
 In the 1280s, Bishop Paweł z Przemankowa built here a defensive castle, located near western border of Lesser Poland.

 Due to rich deposits of lead and silver, and location on a merchant route from Kraków to Wrocław, Sławków quickly developed, and in the 13th century it was one of the most important urban centers of Lesser Poland.
 In the 14th century its importance diminished, and later on, the town was destroyed several times in numerous wars (1433, 1434, 1455), as well as in a fire (1498).
 Furthermore, the deposits of silver and lead dried out.
 Until the Partitions of Poland, Sławków remained administrative center of properties of the Bishop of Kraków.

-In 1795 Sławków briefly belonged to New Silesia, and in 1806 was annexed by the Duchy of Warsaw (since 1815 Russian-controlled Congress Kingdom).
+After the Third Partition of Poland in 1795, Sławków was annexed by Prussia and included within newly formed New Silesia, and in 1806 was annexed by the Duchy of Warsaw.
+After the duchy's dissolution in 1815, it passed to Russian-controlled Congress Poland.
 In the mid-19th century first industrial enterprises were established here, and the town was connected with other locations in the area by a paved road.
 In 1870 Sławków lost its town privileges, to recover them in 1958.
 In 1885 it got a rail connection with Kielce and Dąbrowa Górnicza, in 1887 with Sosnowiec.
 In the Second Polish Republic Sławków belonged to Olkusz County, part of Kielce Voivodeship.

+During the German invasion of Poland at the start of World War II, on 9 September 1939, German troops committed a massacre of 98 Jews in Sławków.

 After the war, until 1975, it belonged to Kraków Voivodeship, then was transferred to Katowice Voivodeship.
 Between 1977 and 1984, Sławków was a district of Dąbrowa Górnicza.
 At that time the town grew in size, due to the construction of Katowice Steelworks.
+From 1999 to 2001, Sławków was part of Lesser Poland Voivodeship.
+When it was transferred to Silesian Voivodeship in 2002, it was assigned to Będzin County, despite being separated from the rest of that county by the cities of Dąbrowa Górnicza and Sosnowiec.